caseyscarborough/client-server/README.md

 Client
 ------

 The client is also a TCP-based application that attempts to connect to a TCP server on port 14500 by default on a user-specified host.
-To start the application, enter the following on the command line from the root directory of the downloaded repository:
+To start the application, enter the following on the command line from the bin directory of the downloaded repository:
 ```
-java bin/Client localhost
+java Client localhost
 ```